 Because the Red Sox wasted Babe Ruth’s first five years as a pitcher, Gehrig ends up with the highest offensive average of the players I’ve rated.
 Once he stopped pitching, Ruth was at 30.81.

 We see the effect of the designated hitter rule here.
+Ortiz is the obvious example, but there are others.
 Eddie Murray was a good fielder who DH’d a lot.
 Frank Thomas was a lousy fielder who DH’d a lot.
 In both cases it cost them something like half a point on the final rating.

 Hank Greenberg only played 1,417 games, due to World War II.
 Some guys are hurt by a short career, some guys are helped.
 It helped Greeberg; I don’t think he sustains those numbers over 2,200 games.